Shadow-250/cs50_project0/README.md

 - Contains a general pattern `%rodape` that inherits to the `.footer` class (SCSS Inheritance)
 - `.footer` class has `span` that modifies the text in the footer contained in all span nested in `.footer` class (SCSS nesting)

+**Navbar**

+- Every page has a `Navbar` with links to the other pages and changes the active item according to the current page.
+- This is a Bootstrap `Navbar` with horizontal links, with reponsive behavior.
+Hidden when printing.

 **index.html**

 - Contains a banner type image.
 Each `.html` files contains a different one;
 - Uses Bootstrap `.container` and `.navbar` classes;
-- Uses two columns to display information.
+- Uses two Bootstrap columns for layout purposes (Bootstrap's grid model) to display information.
 Both columns are mobile-responsive using `@media screen`.
 For screens bellow 600px each column width is set to 100% and for screens bellow 992px each columnd width is set to 50%;

--
+**interests.html**

+- Contains two unordered lists with links to sites related to the topic;
+- Each links opens up on a new tab
+- Contains one image for each topic using `div` classes `col-4` and `col-8`

+**records.html**

+- Contains a table using Bootstrap's `table` `table-striped` and `thead-dark` according to the colors of the website;

+**gear.html**

+- Contains an unordered list with a custom `guitar-list` class;
+- `guitar-list` class uses a guitar icon image before each item on the list